Ted Lindsay: Players' union

-The confusion worried both employer and employee.
+The confusion worried both the employer and the employee.
 The situation was exacerbated by the certification process.
 The OLRB was taking time, and no one knew how this transnational association would work, or how it would be recognized by the US National Labor Relations Board.
 In fact, the NLRB asked the NHLPA to withdraw its unfair labor practices charge on November 20, 1957, arguing it did not have jurisdiction.
-This was followed by the Montreal Canadiens players rejection of the association in early January 1958.
+This was followed by the Montreal Canadiens players' rejection of the association in early January 1958.

 The OLRB resumed meeting on January 7, but both the League and the players were concerned.
-The NHL was convinced that the ORLB was not going to dismiss the application, regardless of how they ruled on the union versus association issue, and the players were worried (given the setbacks in Detroit and Montreal) that they didn't have grounds to actually form an association (especially since they didn't want to be a traditional "union").
+The NHL was convinced that the ORLB was not going to dismiss the application, regardless of how they ruled on the union versus association issue, and the players were worried (given the setbacks in Detroit and Montreal) that they didn't have grounds to form an association (especially since they didn't want to be a traditional "union").

 The players and owners both felt pressure to conclude something, so they gathered, without lawyers, for a 13-hour meeting in the boardroom of the Biltmore Hotel in Palm Beach, just after the regular NHL winter meetings.
 In an out-of-court settlement on February 5, 1958, the NHL promised: